chiefenne/PyAero/docs/ui_GUI.rst

 .. note::
    The keyboard shortcuts are rendered as uppercase letters in the GUI.
-   Nevertheless, always lowercase letters need to be pressed.
+   Nevertheless, always lowercase letters need to be used, unless the :kbd:`SHIFT` key is a part of the shortcut.